Erik Erikson: United States

-In 1930 Erikson married Joan Mowat Serson, a Canadian dancer and artist whom Erikson had met at a dress ball.
+In 1930, Erikson married Joan Mowat Serson, a Canadian dancer and artist whom Erikson had met at a dress ball.
 During their marriage, Erikson converted to Christianity.
-In 1933, with Adolf Hitler's rise to power in Germany, the burning of Freud's books in Berlin, and the potential Nazi threat to Austria, the family left an impoverished Vienna with their two young sons and emigrated to Copenhagen.
-Unable to regain Danish citizenship because of residence requirements, the family left for the United States, where citizenship would not be an issue.
+In 1933, with Adolf Hitler's rise to power in Germany, the burning of Freud's books in Berlin, and the potential Nazi persecution and threat to Austria, the family left an impoverished Vienna with their two young sons and emigrated to Copenhagen.
+Unable to regain Danish citizenship because of residence requirements, the family left for the US, where citizenship would not be an issue.

 In the United States, Erikson became the first child psychoanalyst in Boston and held positions at Massachusetts General Hospital, the Judge Baker Guidance Center, and at Harvard Medical School and Psychological Clinic.
 This was while he was establishing a singular reputation as a clinician.
 In 1936, Erikson left Harvard and joined the staff at Yale University, where he worked at the Institute of Social Relations and taught at the medical school.

 Erikson continued to deepen his interest in areas beyond psychoanalysis and to explore connections between psychology and anthropology.
 He made important contacts with anthropologists such as Margaret Mead, Gregory Bateson, and Ruth Benedict.
-Erikson said his theory of the development of thought derived from his social and cultural studies.
-In 1938, he left Yale to study the Sioux tribe in South Dakota on their reservation.
+Erikson said his theory of the development of thought was derived from his social and cultural studies.
+In 1938, he left Yale to study the Sioux tribe on their reservation in South Dakota.
 After his studies in South Dakota, he traveled to California to study the Yurok tribe.
 Erikson discovered differences between the children of the Sioux and Yurok tribes.
-This marked the beginning of Erikson's life passion of showing the importance of events in childhood and how society affects them.
+This marked the beginning of Erikson's lifelong passion of showing the importance of events in childhood and how society affects them.